-Chimney stacks Repair category 1 Notes From a ground level inspection, no obvious significant defects were noted to the chimneyheads, allowing for normal weathering and localised areas of missing pointing.
+Chimney stacks Repair category 1 Notes From a ground level inspection, no obvious significant defects were noted to the chimneyhead, allowing for normal weathering.
 Chimneys can be vulnerable to defects and should be regularly maintained.

-Roofing including roof space Repair category 2 Notes Roof slating, where viewed from ground level, appears to have been laid to generally even courses, however a number of slates were noted to be slipped and chipped.
-Deterioration was also noted to the ridge pointing and skews.
-On going maintenance should be anticipated for a roof of this type and age.
-We have been advised a roofer inspected the roof on the 29th October and carried out repairs.
-No sight was gained to the flat roof.
+Roofing including roof space Repair category 2 Notes The property is covered with its original slated roof, nearing the end of its performance life, and a number of slates were noted to be loose, missing and/or broken.
+Deterioration was also noted to the ridge pointing.
+In the absence of stripping and re-covering, this roof structure will be an increasingly frequent source of maintenance expenditure.
+Some weathering was noted to the flat roofed areas.
 It should be fully appreciated that a flat roof, even when new does have a limited life and always requires regular and careful ongoing maintenance to ensure it remains in a wind and watertight condition.